Nikon announces new flagship D6 camera plus two new Nikkor lenses for Z-mount

 We've not yet been given pricing nor availablilty information.

-And on the zoom side of the coin, Nikon brings to the table the fifth high-end S series zoom for Z-mount in the 24-200mm f/4-6.3, a lens that arguably has "Travel Zoom" practically stenciled onto its side.
+And on the zoom side of the coin, Nikon brings to the table the fifth zoom lens for Z-mount in the 24-200mm f/4-6.3, a lens that arguably has "Travel Zoom" practically stenciled onto its side.
 Weighing in at just 1.2 lbs (570g) this 8.3x zoom lens seems poised and ready to pair up with your new Z6 camera and hit the beaches or the mountain trails.
 With such a versatile zoom range at your disposal you'll be hard-pressed to miss a shot along the way.

-In technical terms the 24-200mm S lens houses 2 ED elements, 2 asherical elements and 1 ED asherical element.
+In technical terms the 24-200mm lens houses 2 ED elements, 2 asherical elements and 1 ED asherical element.
 It's enhanced with Nikon's Neo Coat and also employs a fluorine coating to minimize finger smudges.
 Interestingly, the Neo Coat is reportedly better than the Nano Coat at reducing vertical reflections.
 The lens boasts a minimum focus distance of .5 meters at the wider 24mm focal length, and it's built with an all internal focusing mechanism.

 For your handheld shooting, the lens comes equipped with 4.5 stops of Vibration Reduction onboard, and this works in combination with the IBIS onboard the Z6 and Z7.
 It also of course will come in handy when pairing the lens with a Z50, which does not have IBIS.